Burnside Public School: Campus

 Burnside Public School is located at 1 Masons Drive, North Parramatta, NSW.
 The campus is bounded by Cumberland Highway and Masons Drive, and is sitting on 2 hectares of land.
 Redeemer Baptist Church is situated to the west of Burnside, and The King's School Preparatory School is to its north-east.
 The land Burnside resides on (which was formerly owned by James Burns) is home to a number of other educational institutions, including Redeemer Baptist School, The King's School, Tara Anglican School for Girls, Alan Walker College of Evangelism, and Uniting Theological College.

 Burnside has close relations to The King's School due to their close proximity, and often use their Preparatory School grounds for school events and activities.

 Student profile

-Students enrolled at Burnside Public School comes from a wide range of economic and cultural backgrounds.
-As of March 2020, 1 of the 257 children enrolled were Aboriginal and/or Torre-Strait islander, and 61% of the students in Burnside had a non-English speaking background.
+Students enrolled at Burnside Public School come from a wide range of economic and cultural backgrounds.
+As of March 2020, 1 of the 257 children enrolled were Aboriginal and/or Torre-Strait Islander, and 61% of the students in Burnside had a non-English speaking background.
 Students are required to wear a school uniform.